It4lik/markdownResources/dockerSecurity/README.md

 ```shell
 $ docker run --cap-drop ALL --cap-add SYS_TIME --name whattimeisit alpine /bin/sh
 ```
+Extrait de la [documentation RedHat](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_atomic_host/7/html/container_security_guide/docker_selinux_security_policy) : *"Capabilites constitute the heart of the isolation of containers.
+If you have used capabilites in the manner described in this guide, an attacker who does not have a kernel exploit will be able to do nothing even if they have root on your system."*

 ### netfilter
 Il existe un **framework kernel permettant de lui donner la fonction de firewall : c'est netfilter.**